kehantan/labbook/docs/cell_culture/cell_count.rst

 **Dilution for cell count**

 Counting large number of cells under microscope can be tiring and straining for the eyes.
 Therefore, instead of using 1:1 trypan blue to cell suspension ratio, we can use 1:4 (adding 10 uL of cell suspension into 40 uL of trypan blue), making the dilution factor become 5 to reduce the number of cells we need to count.
-When calculating the number of cells in the cell suspension, use :math:`\times 5` for dilution factor in the formula.
+When calculating the number of cells in the cell suspension, use 'x5' for dilution factor in the formula.
 You can also use other suitable ratio, just remember to use the correct dilution factor in the formula.